cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

 ## Web App

-To be able to connect to the relay node from remote peers, it needs to be publicly reachable (which explains the need for a public domain).
-An example Nginx config for domain `example.com` with SSL and the traffic forwarded to `http://127.0.0.1:9090`:
+To be able to connect to the relay node from remote peers, it needs to be publicly reachable.
+Configure your website with SSL and the `https` traffic forwarded to port `9090`.

+For example, a Nginx configuration for domain `example.com` would look something like:

   ```bash
   server {